AlexandrosPanag/My_Java_Projects/Basic Concepts/README.md

 Basic Concepts
 ----
-This folder will contain various and easy to learn solutions.
+This folder contains various and easy to learn solutions.